Speculative TLS

 - Squid 3.x with old defaults: hit or miss.
 Test before you trust.

 - Corporate egress proxies (BlueCoat, Zscaler, Forcepoint): mostly untested in this project.
-Some inspect the CONNECT carefully and may not like extra bytes.
+Some inspect the CONNECT carefully and may not tolerate extra bytes before the 200.

 - TLS-terminating MITM proxies: doesn't matter.
-They terminate inside the proxy and re-originate, so the ClientHello you sent isn't the one that reaches the target anyway.
+They terminate inside the proxy and re-originate, so the ClientHello sent by the client isn't the one that reaches the target anyway.

 Pairing with other features

-Speculative TLS plays nice with everything else in the lib:
+Speculative TLS composes with the rest of the lib:

 WithECHFrom.
 The ECH-wrapped ClientHello is what gets pipelined. - Works with custom JA3 / JA4 fingerprints.